swoole/docker-swoole/examples/34-debug-with-xdebug/README.md

-[TOC]

-This example shows how to use Xdebug, PHPStorm, and the Swoole image together to debug PHP 8.1+ scripts.
+This example shows how to use [Xdebug][1], PhpStorm, and the Swoole image together to debug PHP scripts.

-[Xdebug][1] works with Swoole on PHP 8.1+.
+Please note that Xdebug 3.1.0+ works with Swoole 5.0.2+ on PHP 8.1+ only.
+Lower versions of Xdebug don't work with Swoole.

 # Settings

 ## Dockerized Development Environment

-Your _docker-compose.yml_ file should look like following:
+The _docker-compose.yml_ file should look similar to the following:

 ```yaml
 version: '3'